-- Registering with the US Department of State's "Smart Traveler Program": https://step.state.gov/step/before departure. - Keeping a charged cellphone with a French number with them at all the times and informing the staff immediately of changes to their contact information. - Making sure they are aware of French emergency phone numbers (see p.
+- Registering with the US Department of State's "Smart Traveler Program": https://step.state.gov/step/ before departure. - Keeping a charged cellphone with a French number with them at all the times and informing the staff immediately of changes to their contact information. - Making sure they are aware of French emergency phone numbers (see p.
 19) - Notifying Program staff if they leave Paris, even for a weekend.
-Students will receive information on how to fill out and submit the travel sheet during orientation. - Reading local media (for example Le Monde newspaper, available in the Paris Program offices) and staying informed about current events. - Being highly attentive to their surroundings while circulating in and outside of Paris, generally using discretion and good judgement.
+Students will receive information on how to fill out and submit the travel sheet during orientation. - Reading local media and staying informed about current events. - Being highly attentive to their surroundings while circulating in and outside of Paris, generally using discretion and good judgement.